Central African Republic

 Context

 The Central African Republic has endured decades of violence and political unrest.
-Since the resumption of the civil war in early 2013, one in four Central Africans have left their home.
+Since the resumption of the civil war in early 2013, one in four Central Africans has left their home.
 Poverty is endemic and the majority of the population has no access to essential services.

 In 2019, the Government and the main armed groups in the country signed a Peace Agreement.